AnyLog-co/documentation/network configuration.md

-# Testing the network configuration
+# Network Configuration

 ## overview

 Nodes in the network are configured to receive messages from 2 sources:

 a.
-From peer nodes using TCP protocol.
+From users and applications using a REST API.
-This functionality is enables by calling the command: ```run tcp server ip port```
+This functionality is enabled by calling the command: ***run rest server***

 b.
-From users and applications using REST API.
+From peer nodes using the native AnyLog API.
-This functionality is enabled by calling the command: ```run REST server ip port```
+This functionality is enables by calling the command: ***run tcp server ip port***

+## Configuring a REST server process
+Any node in the network can be configured to receive requests using the REST API.
+More details on the REST API are available at (using rest)[https://github.com/AnyLog-co/documentation/blob/master/using%20rest.md#using-rest].
+More details on setting a node as a REST server is available at (background processes)[https://github.com/AnyLog-co/documentation/blob/master/background%20processes.md#rest-requests].

+## Configuring a TCP server process
+This process is used for communication between peers in the network.

 Each node can send a message to a peer in the network.
 The command ```run client (list of servers) command``` makes a node a client to one or more peer nodes